Instructions and Rules along Hetta - Pallas Hiking Trail

 - When hiking on the trail you must follow the rules and regulations given for Pallas-Yllästunturi National Park.

-- Visitors may freely walk and ski anywhere in the National Park except in the restricted areas at Lake Onnasjärvi, River Onnasjoki, Hannukuru, Suaskuru and Hanhivuoma.
-During summer entering these areas is restricted.
+- Visitors may freely walk and ski anywhere in the National Park except in the restricted zones at Lake Onnasjärvi, River Onnasjoki, Pahakuru–Hannukuru rea, Suaskuru gorge, Hanhivuoma and Pyhäjoki River.

-- Mountain biking is allowed on Hetta - Pallas Trail.
+- Mountain biking is allowed on Hetta - Pallas Trail, but only on trails not elsewhere.

 Camping and Campfires